fuzziqersoftware/newserv/README.md

     - Tournament deck restrictions aren't enforced when populating COMs at tournament start time.
 This can cause weird behavior if, for example, a COM deck contains assist cards and the tournament rules forbid them.
     - There is a rare failure mode during battles that causes one of the clients to be disconnected.
 - Code style
-    - The internal menu abstraction is ugly and hard to work with.
-Rewrite it.
     - Add default values in all command structures (like we use for Episode 3 battle commands).

 ## Compatibility